Les p'tites Michu: Revivals and adaptations

 A revival at the Théâtre des Folies-Dramatiques in 1899 starred Mariette Sully and Jean Périer.

 The work was given in German in Berlin in December 1898.
 The same adaptation was presented in Vienna in September 1899 at the Carltheater.
 The German version was also seen in Cologne.
 The opera was given in the original French in Brussels in January 1899.
 An Italian production opened at the Teatro Constanzi in Rome in January 1900.
 The work played in Lisbon in 1901 and Algiers in 1904.

 The piece enjoyed a long run in London under the title The Little Michus.
 The English adaptation was by Henry Hamilton, with lyrics by Percy Greenbank, and was produced by George Edwardes at Daly's Theatre.
 The composer conducted the first night, on 29 April 1905, and the piece ran for 400 performances.
 It starred Adrienne Augarde and Mabel Green, with Robert Evett, Willie Edouin, Huntley Wright, Amy Augarde, Willie Warde, Ambrose Manning, Louis Bradfield.
 (Note: During the run Edouin (General des Ifs) was succeeded by George Graves; Manning (Michu) by Fred Emney Sr; Bradfield (Aristide) by Henry Lytton and then Gordon Cleather; Wright (Bagnolet) by James Blakeley and then Jack Cannot, Adrienne Augarde (Blanche-Marie) by Alice Hatton, and Green (Marie-Blanche) by Denise Orme.)
 A role was added during the run for the dancer Adeline Genée.
-A piece of comic business introduced during the run involved a fictional animal called the Gazeka, which became a London fad.
+A piece of comic business introduced by George Graves during the run involved a fictional animal called the Gazeka, which became a London fad.

 The Australian premiere of The Little Michus was in June 1906 at Her Majesty's Theatre, Sydney.
 In the US the work had a Broadway run in 1907, with George Graves, Ruth Julian and Alice Judson in the leading roles. and was first given in New Zealand in 1908.